|Jenny Maxwell covers herself on the lurid poster for the very tame Shotgun Wedding (1963).|

 |Al Capp's hillbilly sex goddess, Daisy Mae.|

 In the early-to-mid 1930s, hillbillies were becoming popular in American entertainment.
 In comic strips, Joe Palooka, did an extended sequence about a mountain man named Big Leviticus in 1933; and in '34 the author of that sequence, Al Capp, started his most famous work, Li'l Abner.
 And [Barney Google creator] Billy DeBeck was heavily researching Appalachian culture.DeBeck handed the reins of his comic strip over to assistant Fred Lasswell, who shifted the focus of Barney Google to a hillbilly character called Snuffy Smith.
 The ornery, diminutive mooonshiner remains the star of that comic to this very day.
 The groundwork for this pop culture fad had been laid in the world of literature.
-Erskine Caldwell's hot-blooded early 1930s novels such as God's Little Acre and Tobacco Road (both highly recommended by your blogger), gave readers an often-bleak yet also sexy and sordid view of the region and its people.
+Erskine Caldwell's hot-blooded early 1930s novels such as God's Little Acre and Tobacco Road (both highly recommended), gave readers a bleak yet also sexy and sordid view of the region and its people.

 It is little wonder, then, that a dyed-in-the-wool schlockmeister like Boris Petroff (working under his own name for a change) would want a piece of the action, yet his one attempt at this type of film is mild and wishy-washy when viewed next to those of his contemporaries.
 Hicksploitation films tend to be heavy on sex, violence, and mountain music.
 Shotgun Wedding is noticeably light on the first two and lacks the third entirely.

 On the other hand, you will find some important mainstays of the subgenre here: a couple of scantily-clad blondes (in the Daisy Mae/Ellie Mae tradition), at least one strapping but oafish lad (in the Li'l Abner Yokum/Jethro Bodine mold,) plus some furtive moonshine-swigging and a long-standing feud between two families.
-We cannot underestimate the importance of the "feuding" tradition in hillbilly-based popular culture.
+Feuding is an important tradition in hillbilly-based popular culture.
 As Wikipedia helpfully informs us:

 |Ubiquitous William Schallert|